kwinsor5/jQXel/README.md

 * type (string) - The type of input for this column - text, select
 * name (string) - This is currently not being used
 * options (Array<HTMLOptionElement>) - Available options for cells of type 'select' in this column
+* className (string) - The collection of class names to apply to the column header (space delimited)

 ### JSONRow
 * entityId (number) - The row identifier
 * idName (string) - The property name of the identifier.
 Used for serialization
 * data (Array<JSONData>) - The row data
+* className (string) - The collection of class names to apply to the table row (space delimited)

 ### JSONData
 * text (string) - The display text of the cell